xmos/sw_usb_audio/doc/rst/hw_316_mc.rst

 MIDI
 ++++

-MIDI I/O is provided on the board via standard 5-pin DIN connectors.
+MIDI input and output is provided on the board via standard 5-pin DIN connectors compliant to the MIDI specification.
 The signals are buffered using 5V line drivers and are then connected ports on the xCORE, via a 5V to 3.3V buffer.
 A 1-bit port is used for receive and a 4-bit port is used for transmit.
+A pullup resistor on the MIDI output ensures there is no MIDI output when the xCORE device is not actively driving the output.

 Audio Clocking
 ++++++++++++++